Introduction

 Product

-To demonstrate the effect of the idempotent element, we will now compute product of all elements of the vector.
-The idempotent element is one for multiplication and we also need to replace a+b
+To demonstrate the effect of the identity element, we will now compute product of all elements of the vector.
+The identity element is one for multiplication and we also need to replace a + b

 in the definition of reduction